 Apparently they agreed because they moved on.
 Some two decades later, outside the Chamber of Commerce, that same KKK leader, minus his robe, his face in open admiration, was now offering the St. James pastor congratulations for winning the “Good Citizenship Award”.

-Advertisements appearing in the 1922 Sanford Daily Herald bring chills to the reader, especially when you read the local Presbyterian church was host to discussions about the KKK.
-The images here were published on March 29th and 30th 1922 to promote the event on April 2nd.
+Advertisements for a talk on the Klan appearing in the 1922 Sanford Daily Herald bring chills to the reader.
+The images here were published on March 29 and 30 to promote the April 2nd event.

-A short notice in the Personals section of the paper on Monday, April 3rd, describes the turnout.
-It is thought that the sermon was in support of the organization, however, there is nothing in the newspaper advertisements or this article that states this.
+A short notice in the Personals section of the paper on April 3rd, describes the turnout at the church the night before.
+It is thought that the sermon was in support of the Klan, however, there is nothing in the newspaper advertisements or this article that confirm the supposition.

-Martha Higgins Wight records several memories about the Ku Klux Klan in Sanford in her family history book, “The Higgins Tales,” written by Martha at the age of 76 in 2001.
-She mentions the fire on January 25, 1932 that started at 4:30 a.m. destroying the original wooden All Souls Catholic Church constructed in 1887, along with the rectory built for the parish’s first resident pastor Father Patrick J. “P.J.”
+Martha Higgins Wight recorded several memories about the Ku Klux Klan in Sanford in her family history book, “The Higgins Tales,” written in 2001 at the age of 76.
+She mentions the fire on January 25, 1932 that destroyed the original 1887 All Souls Catholic Church, along with the rectory built for the parish’s first resident pastor Father Patrick J. “P.J.”
 Bresnahan in early 1911.

 On page 25 in her book she makes a tongue in cheek comment: “How the church fire got started was never solved.
 Surely it must have been coincidental that it paralleled a time when the Ku Klux Klan was active in Central Florida.”

-On page 118, Martha recounts her memory of a Klan Parade:
+On page 118, Martha recounts her memory of a Klan Parade on the streets in Sanford:

 “One night after I had gone to bed, I heard a rumbling noise and saw shadows from car lights reflecting on the bedroom walls.
 I looked down from the window and saw a caravan of many cars, mostly Model A Fords and pickup trucks, slithering up Sanford Avenue toward town.
 There was just enough light from the car lights for me to see some ghost-like figures inside the vehicles, and I noticed that all of the license plates were covered over.